pedrocaseiro/piwik-docker/README.md

 Clone this repository

+#### List of files you need to change:
+- `$ provisioning/hosts` - **YOURDASHBOARDHOST** - replace this with the URL/IP of your dashboard (where you are gonna have all the logs(
+- `$ provisioning/deploy.yml` - git: repo=git@github.com:**pedrocaseiro/piwik-docker** - In case you fork this repository, you should change the `pedrocaseiro/piwik-docker` to `yourgithubusername/repositoryname`
+- `$ provisioning/group_vars/vars.yml` - **YOUR USERNAME, YOUR PASSWORD, YOUR DATABASE NAME** - Replace these 3 fields with according to the username, password and database name you are gonna choose when doing the dashboard setup (this setup is explained a few lines below this one!)
+- `000-default.conf`and `default-ssl.conf` - **YOUREMAIL, URLOFTHEDASHBOARD, YOURCERTIFICATE, YOURCERTIFICATEKEY** - Replace these 4 fields with your own email, the url of your dashboard, your website ssl certificate and your website ssl certificate key.
+These last 2 can be generated [here](http://www.selfsignedcertificate.com/).
+Don't forget to copy them to `/etc/ssl/`.
+-

 Run the command `bin/deploy`, inside the repository. (you will be prompted to enter the vault password)

 Tcharam, the analytics dashboard will be running at analytics.nourishcare.co.uk.
 (If it is the first installation, you will be prompted to make the initial dashboard configuration.
 Make sure the database name, username and password match the ones you wrote at the `provisioning/group_vars/vars.yml` file!)